EU-ECDC/epc_cli/README.md

 ## Changelog
 0.5.1
-- README and Dockerfile updated
+- Minor changes to README and Dockerfile
+- [fix] SSL verification enabled for request_token()

 0.5.0
 - support for subjects with a parent-child layout